advaithca/pong/README.md

 # pong
 pong game in pygame because why not.
-Made it because I was bored.
+You can call it Lazy Pong.

 No Score count because opponent is unbeatable, and you can't be beat either.